TheGiddyLimit/plutonium-addon-automation/CONTRIBUTING.md

 To reference this human-readable macro in the main data files, use `"itemMacro": "<filename>"` (`"itemMacro": "XGE_toll-the-dead.js"` in the example given above—see [`module/data/spell/__core.json`](https://github.com/TheGiddyLimit/plutonium-addon-automation/blob/master/module/data/spell/__core.json#L224)).

 ### Bulk conversion from Foundry
 In [`tool/public/`](./tool/public) is a simple webpage which you can use to automate some of the data-filling work.
 On the left, enter a Foundry item's JSON, or load a file at the top.
-The data will be stripped to just *Plutonium: Addon Automation*-compatible data (plus anything not recognised—sort through that yourself).
+The data will be stripped to just *Plutonium Add-on: Automation*-compatible data (plus anything not recognised—sort through that yourself).

 You can also upload entire `items.db` files, but be aware that the webpage doesn't split the items out by (game-mechanical) datatype, and some modules might be hiding some clutter in that file (e.g. DFCE custom CEs).

 ---

 ## Automation philosophy
-In the interests of consistency and user experience, there are some guidelines to follow when adding content.
+In the interests of consistency and user experience, we have some guidelines to follow when adding content.

 1) **We play D&D 5e.**
    - Always assume the default ruleset.